 NOW, THEREFORE, in consideration of the foregoing recitals, and the mutual promises and benefits exchanged by the parties, the parties agree as follows:

 Operational and Organizational Concepts.
-The parties agree that the governance, roles and responsibilities, funding and other key aspects of the Spokane River Regional Toxics Task Force described in the Operational and Organizational Concepts are acceptable and will guid implementation of the parties’ participation in a regional effort to make measurable progress toward meeting applicable water quality criteria for PCBs.
+The parties agree that the governance, roles and responsibilities, funding and other key aspects of the Spokane River Regional Toxics Task Force described in the Operational and Organizational Concepts are acceptable and will guide implementation of the parties’ participation in a regional effort to make measurable progress toward meeting applicable water quality criteria for PCBs.

 Amendments.
 This Amended Memorandum of Agreement may be changed, amended or modified at anytime through a written Amendment to this Memorandum of Agreement mutually agreed upon and signed by all parties.